 Organizers had treated the course with salt Thursday to harden the surface but left it untouched Friday — a decision that favored Klaebo, who started early among the seeded skiers.
 Celebrations were led by Norwegian fans: national flags — red with a blue cross outlined in white — were draped over athletes and the railing on the spectators' area.
 Klaebo's grandfather, Kare Hoesflot, who helped launch his career traveled to northern Italy to watch the race, while messages of congratulations poured in from back home, where cross-country skiing is a prime time sport.

 “Another show of strength from Johannes Hoesflot Klaebo.
 What a performance in a thriller of a race!
 Congratulations on gold number three in these Olympics!,” Norwegian Prime Minister Jonas Gahr Stoere wrote on social media.
-Finn Dahl, a retired marketing manager from Norway, watched Klaebo win, and credited his success to relentless hard work.
+Finn Dahl, a retired marketing manager from Norway, was dressed in a white suit covered in Norwegian flags and the motto, “The Viking is back” emblazoned on the front pocket as he watched Klaebo win.
+He credited Klaebo's success to relentless hard work.

 “He's so dedicated.
 He sacrificed everything in terms of training, how he eats, how he sleeps and calms down after races,” he said.